-Good Friday is not a federal holiday, so public services such as the post office, schools and libraries will mostly remain open on April 10.
+As Good Friday is not considered a federal or bank holiday, most public services including post offices, schools, libraries and banks typically remain open.
 The stock market will close on Good Friday, however, meaning that Nasdaq, New York Stock Exchange and other exchanges will not be trading.

 Eleven states recognize Good Friday as a state holiday.
 Nine of those states mark it as a full holiday: Connecticut, Delaware, Hawaii, Indiana, Louisiana, New Jersey, North Carolina, North Dakota and Tennessee.
 It’s an optional holiday in Texas and a half-day holiday in Kentucky.
 Residents of these states might find that some municipal services and businesses, as well as banks, are closed for Good Friday.

 Here’s a list of banks that are usually open on Good Friday:

 - Bank of America